-How amazing is this Prasad that's served only for Satyanarayan Vrathas.
-It's soooooo delicious, yum, tasty.
-It's given as Prasad so you only get enough to tickle your taste buds.
-So I started making it whenever I crave for some.
+How amazing is this Prasad that's served only for Satyanarayan Vratha/Pooja.
+It's soooooo delicious, yum, tasty, amazingly delish.
+It's given as Prasad so you only get enough to have your taste buds tickled.
+So I started making it whenever I craved for some.
 Ghee, milk, and banana when cooked together elevate the amazing taste and aroma of semolina to make it amazingly lip smacking.

 Equal measures of semolina, sugar, banana, ghee.
 Milk needed is 3-4 times of rava used.